o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/README.md

-Hi, I am <span> [Osama Alsharif](https://www.linkedin.com/in/osama-alsharif-21153716a) </span>.
+Hi, I am <span> [Osama Alsharif](https://www.linkedin.com/in/osama-alsharif-21153716a) </span> :wave: .
 I am making this blog as a reference resource for people who are interested in cyber security.

 The topics covered in this blog are a reflection of my educational and practical experience, and are designed to serve as a quick, concise, and self-explanatory resource for those interested in cybersecurity.
 Whether you are a seasoned professional or just starting out, I hope that my blog provides you with valuable information and insights.